Our Team

 Executive Committee

-There are forty to fifty active volunteers with the Williams Lake Community Council for Restorative Justice, who act as facilitators, co-facilitators, and advisors.
-Our group is led by an Executive Committee consisting of two co-chairs and a secretary, who work with the RCMP’s Williams Lake Restorative Justice Coordinator.
+There are thirty-five active volunteers with the Williams Lake Community Council for Restorative Justice, who act as facilitators, co-facilitators, and advisors.
+Our group is led by an Executive Committee consisting of two co-chairs and a secretary, who work with a Restorative Justice Coordinator.

 Leadership Group